Ballester–Molina: Variants

+.22 LR

 A version of the Ballester–Molina chambered for .22 Long Rifle was manufactured for training purposes.

 This version was identical externally to the standard Ballester–Molina, except for slide markings indicating the caliber.

 However, the .22 caliber version is blowback operated to accommodate the less-powerful rimfire cartridge.
 This version was produced in much smaller numbers and is much rarer today.

 The Ballester–Molina pistol also came with an extended barrel and a wooden buttstock.

+British variants

+British contract Ballester–Molinas are identified by serial numbers ranging from 8000 to 22,000, marked with a "B" prefix (i.e. B1633) on the right side of the frame in addition to the manufacturer's serial number in the left side of the grip, under the slide and the last three numbers of the serial number marked on the barrel link tab.

+British Contract B124 displaying HAFDASA Serial Number 9018 is preserved at the Royal Armouries Museum in Leeds, UK.

+Service

+The Ballester–Molina was predominantly used by Argentina's security forces.
+The Argentine Army adopted it as its standard sidearm in 1938.
+The Ballester–Molina is also known as HAFDASA, after the initials of its manufacturer.

+About 8000 Ballester–Molina were sold to the United Kingdom during World War II.
+A number of these pistols was issued to agents of the SOE or supplied to partisans, in order to avoid the use of identifiably British weapons for undercover operations in occupied Europe and behind enemy lines.